 USAT Liberty, Bali, Indonesia

 This 125-metre-long ship served in both World War I and World War II, before being torpedoed by a Japanese submarine in January of 1942.
 The strike caused extensive damage, leaving the Liberty disabled and taking on water.
-Towing efforts were unsuccessful, and the ship was eventually grounded on the beach, where it sat in the sand until powerful tremors from the 1963 eruption of Mount Agung returned it to the sea.
+Towing efforts were unsuccessful, and the ship was eventually grounded on the beach at Tulamben, where it sat in the sand until powerful tremors from the 1963 eruption of Mount Agung returned it to the sea.

 Today, the Liberty lies on its side in shallow water, ranging from three to 28-metres in depth.
 This is one of the best known dive sites in Bali, thanks to its easy access from shore, colourful hard and soft coral garden, and myriad macro creatures that inhabit it.
 The wreck’s open structure allows for easy penetration through its middle section, with wide, light-filled swim-throughs.
 The Liberty makes for an outstanding dawn, dusk, or night dive, with an exciting assortment of nocturnal species present and far fewer divers than during daylight hours.